arenaxr/arena-docs/content/overview/user-guide.md

 ### Got a VR Headset?

 To try ARENA in VR, you can go to a WebXR enabled browser.
 For example, go to Oculus Browser on Quest 2 and enter the scene URL above.
 Be patient while the scene loads and click “Enter” on the normal AV dialog box.
 Unmute mic **BEFORE** entering VR.
 Click the VR button in the lower right to enter immersive mode.
-A forward push on the left hand rocker/joystick brings up the teleportation ring.
-Clicking the rocker/joystick left and right rotates.
+- **Left Controller:** A forward push on the left hand rocker/joystick brings up the teleportation ring for moving along the ground.
+Clicking the left joystick left and right rotates.
+- **Right Controller:** Pushing the right hand rocker/joystick will allow you to fly freely through the scene without being constrained to the ground.

 ![](/assets/img/overview/userguide/quest2-controls.png)